Zakamensk: Mining village

-On the 2nd of March, 1933, the working village of Gorodok has been established.
+On March 2, 1933, the working village of Gorodok has been established.

-On 11th of October1934, People's Commissar of heavy industry of the USSR Sergo Ordzhonikidze signed an order on the opening of Dzhidastroy, the construction of the Dzhidinsky tungsten-molybdenum combine was initiated.
+On October 11, 1934, People's Commissar of heavy industry of the USSR Sergo Ordzhonikidze signed an order on the opening of Dzhidastroy, the construction of the Dzhidinsky tungsten-molybdenum combine was initiated.
 Initially, the work village was located at the site of the village Modonkul, located at the confluence of the Modonkul River and Dhzida.

 In 1935, a place was chosen for the foundation of the working settlement of Dzhidastroy – between the village of Modonkul and the Incur mine, in an extensive cherry grove.
 Already in the autumn, a road was laid, houses, a dining room, a shop and a bathhouse were built.
 During the following year, barrack-type houses were built for workers.
 In the same year, a bridge across Dzhida river was built, heavy machinery and equipment began to be imported, and the Holston mine was launched.
 Molybdenum mineralization has been launched at the Pervomaisky site.
 The share of the local tungsten is accounted for 65% of production throughout the country.

 In 1938, the village of Dzhidastroy officially received the status of an urban-type settlement.
 In 1939, the mining and the processing plant and the Holston mine were put into operation.
 In 1941, a narrow-gauge railway was built, the Pervomaisky molybdenum mine was created.
 Already the following year, the molybdenum processing pant began operation.
 The mining and processing pant was finally formed.
 The War began, the Tyrnyauz mining and processing plant was occupied, as the result of which the local plant becomes the main supplier of tungsten in the country.

 Since February 13, 1941, the further construction of the Dzhidacombinat has been transferred to the jurisdiction of the NKVD of the USSR.
 Dzhidinlag is being organized, the labor force began to be replenished by prisoners.

 Since March 1943, deported Germans, who has been resettled earlier, mostly women, have been mobilized for correctional labor work in Dzhidastroy.
 They were busy with mining and washing of the concentrate and logging.

 Gorodok

 In 1944, the village of Dzhidastroy received the status of a city and a new name "Gorodok".
 There was a theater, kindergartens, and the service industry developed.
 The Dzhidacombinat itself was transferred to the People's commissar of non-ferrous metallurgy of the USSR in 1945.
-At he same time, a large group of Japanese prisoners of war arrived there.
+At the same time, a large group of Japanese prisoners of war arrived there.
 A large number of freelance workers worked at the combine, but the number of prisoners involved in work was still greater.
 In 1953, Dzhidlag was liquidated, which caused a sharp reduction on the number of employees of the plant.
 Recruitment of the specialists in other regions was required to replenish the staff, which took a long time.